zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 of these input files, see the command line interface section related to the TMFA command :ref:`commands-tmfa`.

-For this tutorial example TMFA data has been provided based based on the available data from another *E. coli* model in [Henry07]_.
-Since multiple files are required to run TMFA, the ``tmfa`` command has been set up to use a central 'config.yaml' file.
+For this tutorial example ``tmfa`` data has been provided based based on the available data from another *E. coli* model in [Henry07]_.
+Since multiple files are required to run ``tmfa``, the command has been set up to use a central `config.yaml` file.
 This file is then used to specify the relative paths (from where you are running the program) to the various input files.
 This config file is specified through providing the path to the file through the ``--config`` command line argument.